-We’ve got an exciting line-up of workshops for you to choose from during the festival — from hands-on workshops to presentations.
-And in our kimchi and kombucha classes, you even get to take home your own ferments to enjoy!
+We had an exciting line-up of activities to choose from during the 2019 festival — from hands-on workshops to presentations.
+And participants in our kimchi and kombucha classes even got to take home their own ferments to enjoy!

 Spice It Up with Kimchi!

 Many people have heard of kimchi, a spicy traditional Korean side dish made from vegetables and spices, but are intimidated by the thought of making it in their own home.
 Kimchi is a flavorful addition to soups, sauces, and stir-fries, and is receiving attention as a superfood containing probiotics and healthy-gut bacteria.